 - You’ve got to hear this invitation as it relates to prayer.
 Because the invitation isn’t, “Start doing what’s right.”
 The invitation is, “Come to Me.
 You’re not doing what’s right.”
 So the solution to what ails us, what weighs heavy on us and what exhausts us is not us trying harder at overcoming those things, but it’s rather us coming to Jesus, walking with Jesus, being in a relationship with Jesus that overpowers our affection for the struggle.

 - It’s, “Come to Me.
 Are you a train wreck?
 Come here.
 Are you broken?
 Are you stuck in lust?
 Are you stuck in anger?
 Are you stuck in fear?
 Get over here!”

 Tim Keller – The Story of the Lamb (click to go to podcast in iTunes)

 Keller helps us “Behold the lamb of God” through unpacking one of THE dominant threads of the Bible.

 Brilliant in making clear (even to a secular mind) the need for substitutionary atonement.

-Tim Keller – God With Us (click to go to podcast in iTunes)
+Tim Keller – God With Us

 A Christmas message that matters all year long.
 Tim Keller takes a sometimes trite phrase “God with us” and makes it come alive.
 Why “God with us” should excite and transform us.